rubymonsters/ruby-for-beginners/source/80-advanced/03-private_methods.md

 This is pretty much how objects work, too.
 The Italian restaurant object exposes some stuff to the outer world (you), and keeps other things private.
 They'll let you order a pizza, and other things.
-But they won't tell you the exact ingredients of their tomato souce, or how they manage to make this damn great pizza dough.
+But they won't tell you the exact ingredients of their tomato sauce, or how they manage to make this damn great pizza dough.

 In our `Person` example it makes sense to make the method `encrypt` private.